 The level of competition in the city also helps to force prices down for food and drink, it may still seem expensive to the international traveller, but relative to the rest of Australia it is actually at the more reasonable end of the spectrum.

-Regardless of the expense, Sydney has become a world destination for a reason, and without trying to sound too cliche, its the je ne sais quoi, the hum in the air, the vibe.
-You may not be able to put your finger on it, but its there, its omnipresent as if the people who live there know they are in the right place and the people visiting know they made the right decision to do so.
+Regardless of the expense, Sydney has become a world destination for a reason, and without trying to sound to cliche, its the je ne sais quoi, the hum in the air, the vibe.
+You may not be able to put your finger on it, but it’s there, it’s omnipresent as if the people who live there know they are in the right place and the people visiting know they made the right decision to do so.
 The city is infectious, and although there are many world cities that create this feeling, in Australia, a country the size of the USA but with a population of only 23 million, cultural centres are few and far between, and Sydney is top of the pile leaving even Melbourne in its wake.

 SYDNEY TOP 10

 Sometimes I become a little dis-enchanted with the “top 10” lists scattered around the internet.
 But I’ve found its not a matter of finding a top 10 list and then doing it all, its a matter of finding many top 10 lists and picking and choosing the items that sound like they’d suit you so that you can explore your own personal top 10.
 Moreover, discovering something new that wasn’t suggested by yet another travel blog like this one, is an even more rewarding experience.
-I did some research before heading to Sydney, I always do, and I was lucky to get a lot of experiences that were awesome! and a few that were unexpected… so here is the 5DT top 10 list (in no Particular order), hopefully a few of these will slip into your own top 10 if you get to visit Sydney!
+I did some research before heading to Sydney, I always do, and I was lucky to get a lot of experiences that were awesome! and a few that were unexpected… so here is the 5DT top 10 list (in no particular order), hopefully, a few of these will slip into your own top 10 if you get to visit Sydney!

 1. Pub Crawl. – It’s not a secret that we like a beer here at 5DT 🙂 and Sydney is the best place in Australia to enjoy a pub crawl.
 With so many pubs in close proximity its ideal.
-You don’t have to follow our route, but its well worth exploring some of the historic pubs on The Rock – my favourites “The Australian Hotel” and “The Lord Nelson”.
+You don’t have to follow our route, but it’s well worth exploring some of the historic pubs on The Rock – my favourites “The Australian Hotel” and “The Lord Nelson”.
 Read the full article by clicking the pub crawl link above.

 2. The Circular Quay Harbour Walk – This will take you past the Harbour Bridge and The Opera House.
 Touristy as this may seem, these locations are iconic for a reason.
 It may be full of tourists, but it is not a tourist trap, its a haven – enjoy the sights!